 5 Cold Weather Plumbing Tips In Olympia

-Let’s face it, an unexpected plumbing problem is one of the last things anyone wants to face this winter.
-A few simple precautions can help keep your home’s plumbing system from leaving you in the cold.
+Let’s face it, an unexpected plumbing problem like frozen pipes is one of the last things you want to deal with this winter in Olympia.
+A few simple precautions can help keep your home’s plumbing system damage free, leaving you with some peace of mind.

 Know Where Your Home’s Water Main Is

 This isn’t just a winter tip - this is our #1 all-year round most important piece of advice.
 Getting your water shut off promptly in the event of a leak will help save your home from unnecessary and costly water damage.
 Locate your valve AND make sure to test it see if it works.
-Quite often, we find valves that either do not work at all or only partially shut the home’s water off.
+Quite often in the Olympia area, we find valves that either do not work at all or only partially shut the home’s water off.

 Protect Your Pipes From The Cold